Uberspace/lab/source/guide_genesis-db.rst

 Verification
 ============

-Check if Genesis DB is running correctly:
+Check if GenesisDB is running correctly:

 .. code-block:: bash